Bimzelx 160 mg solution for injection in pre-filled syringe

 Method of administration

 Suitable areas for injection include thigh, abdomen and upper arm.
 Injection sites should be rotated and injections should not be given into psoriasis plaques or areas where the skin is tender, bruised, erythematous, or indurated.
+Administration in the upper arm may only be performed by a healthcare professional or caregiver.

 The pre-filled syringe must not be shaken.

-After proper training in subcutaneous injection technique, patients may self-inject Bimzelx with the pre-filled syringe if their physician determines that it is appropriate and with medical follow-up as necessary.
+After proper training in subcutaneous injection technique, patients may self-inject Bimzelx with a pre-filled syringe if their physician determines that it is appropriate and with medical follow-up as necessary.
 Patients should be instructed to inject the full amount of Bimzelx according to the instructions for use provided in the package leaflet.

 4.3 Contraindications